 The Family Overdose Support Fund will provide financial aid to Boston families who have lost a member to overdose, modeled after (1) how the State offers support to families who have lost someone to violence, and (2) Boston's fund supporting victims of the Marathon Bombing.
-Each year the Family Overdose Support Fund will receive \$250,000 in Boston settlement dollars.
-These funds can support approximately 50 families up to \$5,000 for basic needs related to the opioid overdose loss sustained.
+Each year the Family Overdose Support Fund will receive \$250,000 in Boston settlements dollars.
+These funds can support approximately 50 families up to \$5,000 per family.
+Assessments and stakeholder engagement indicates families especially need aid to support areas like therapy, childcare, legal services, and funeral expenses.
 Additional private donations may expand program impact.
-The aid will support purposes such as therapy, childcare, legal services, funeral expenses, and other needed expenses.
-BPHC will work with the selected vendor to identify eligibility for the Fund including how a family is defined, residency is determined, etc. The selected vendor will be responsible for the following key activities: